ljh131/mark-to-react/README.md

 ```

 ## Add custom syntax and component
-On the example below, `@@@` is added for `custom horizontal ruler` syntax and corresponding component is also added.
+On the example below, syntax `@@@` and corresponding component are added for `custom horizontal ruler`.

-Note that `mark-to-jsonml` is used as a markdown parser.
+For more information about custom syntax parser, take a look at [mark-to-jsonml](https://github.com/ljh131/mark-to-jsonml)

 ``` javascript
 import React from 'react';